mounir-12/3D-Human-Pose-Estimation-DL/README.md

 **Testing:**

 Once the necessary models have been trained and the model checkpoints have been saved at respective locations, we can perform predictions on test data.
-To use model (hourglass3D, hourglass2D or simple_baseline) for performing prediction on valid images, run the command:
+To use model x (hourglass3D, hourglass2D or simple_baseline) for performing prediction on valid images, run the command:
 	`python3 test_x.py`

 In order to compute the average of multiple predictions, create a folder `./to_merge` and add the prediction files (.csv.gz files) to the folder and run the command;